Prakash2350/Proposed-Solutions-and-Problems-to-Problem-Solving-Journals/README.md

-# Solution to Problems from Problem Solving Journals
+# Proposed Problems and Solutions to Problem Solving Journals

 This repository contains solutions to problems from various problem-solving journals, such as *Crux Mathematicorum* and *School Science and Math Journal(SSMJ)*, along with proposed problems and related mathematical work.